 CoPilot searches your area and lets you know if there’s a better deal on a similar vehicle nearby, so you’re always certain you got the best deal possible.
 The CoPilot app is the smartest way to buy a car.

 There’s a reason that the Chevrolet Suburban has been such a widely renowned vehicle for many decades.
-If you’re out there looking for a Suburban, you know that you’re almost completely sure to get a full-size SUV loaded with safety features.
+If you’re out there looking for a Suburban, you know that you’re almost sure to get a full-size SUV with safety features.

 To maximize your chances of buying an excellent Suburban, we’ve compiled a list of some of the best ones.
 We recommend purchasing the following Chevrolet Suburban year models.

 - 1985 - 1998 Chevrolet Suburban

 - 2020 Chevrolet Suburban

 Most Suburbans you buy will give you a great sense of comfort and security with a slight headache.
 There isn’t much to say about the year models from 1985 to 1998, as they have very few complaints and most of them consist of natural problems any vehicle would run into after almost 200,000 miles.

 The only actual report is in the 1997 Suburban, as one person had to have their transmission replaced for almost $4,000 at 55,000 miles.
 This is something to keep in mind but probably shouldn’t deter you from buying the model as it seems to have been a one-off issue.

 THE BEST USED SUVS UNDER $10,000